 A bat house is a great investment if you think you have a bat population on your property.
+In this post, we will discuss why you should consider having some around your homestead property!

-Problems of Bat Houses
+Problems with Commercial Bat Houses

+Before we talk about the right way to build a bat house, let’s discuss the problems with most bat houses you can find online for purchase.
 Unfortunately, most manufacturers and retail stores sell bat houses that are set up for failure before bats ever get a chance to move in.
 Sometimes the plans we find for free online are out of date and only set us up for failure with the bats.

 - Poor design